ducky64/lacc23-embedded/lab1_1.md

 ### Now you try!

-Try writing code to calculate the sum of 1, 2, 3, and 4.
+Try modifying the above code to calculate the sum of 1, 2, 3, and 4.

 <details><summary><b>Solution</b> (try it on your own first!)</summary>